Kam Tin: Features

 Kat Hing Wai is the most famous walled village located in Kam Tin.
 It is a compact village consisting mainly of narrow row-houses and temples separated by small alleys.
 The wall was erected to fend off pirates and bandits who were common in the area in the last millennium.
 It was the site of a rebellion against British rule in 1899.

 There is also the Yi Tai study hall in Kam Tin.
 It was built by the Tangs for the local students to study for the Chinese civil servants qualifications.
 It also houses a temple to the god of study, Man Cheung.

 In the village of Fung Kat Heung, Shen Hongying (沈鴻英), a Chinese general in the Old Guangxi Clique during the Republic of China, built his residence, a modern version of a Hakka house of high built heritage value.
 Known as "General House," the mansion has determined to be a Grade II historic building of special merit by the Antiquities Advisory Board (AAB) of Hong Kong.
 It is a rare residence to outline the development of the early 1930s.
 Minor additions and plastering are not that serious to downtune its authenticity.

-Also located in Fung Kat Heung is Miu Kok Yuen (妙覺園), a Buddhist nunnery and communal martyrs' grave built in 1936 by the by the Tang (鄧) clan of Kam Tin (錦田) in commemoration of the Punti and other indigenous inhabitants of the New Territories who protested British colonial rule and died fighting in the Six-Day War of 1899.
+Also located in Fung Kat Heung is Miu Kok Yuen (妙覺園), a Buddhist nunnery and communal martyrs' grave built in 1936 by the Tang (鄧) clan of Kam Tin (錦田) in commemoration of the Punti and other indigenous inhabitants of the New Territories who protested British colonial rule and died fighting in the Six-Day War of 1899.
 This communal grave at Fung Kat Heung is the largest in the New Territories, measuring about 15 metres across and bearing the Chinese inscription 'Six days of outstanding bravery'.
 Elders from Kam Tin insist it contains at least 100 dead.
 The nuns pray for the souls of those who died three times a day.
 In 1996, the grave was restored.

 Education

-Kam Tin is in Primary One Admission (POA) School Net 74.
-Within the school net are multiple aided schools (operated independently but funded with government money) and one government school: Yuen Long Government Primary School (元朗官立小學).
+Kam Tin is in Primary One Admission (POA) School Net 74 (Yuen Long East).
+Within the school net are 11 aided schools (operated independently but funded with government money) and one government school: Yuen Long Government Primary School (元朗官立小學).